ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

-# Developpement informations and contributing
+# Development information and contributing

 ## General code organization

-The code is splitted in two main parts.
-The first one is the hardware dependant code.
+The code is split in two main parts.
+The first one is the hardware dependent code.
 It is an hardware abstraction layer composed of all the functions that are directly interacting with the hardware.
 Typically it is the set of functions in charge of emission and reception of characters.
-The whole hardware-depenent code is located in the files : *reader_hal_basis.c* and *reader_hal_comm_settings.c* in the *./src* directory.
-The orther part is the logic (hardware independant code) state machine to make the ISO7816 protocol work.
+The whole hardware-dependent code is located in the files : *reader_hal_basis.c* and *reader_hal_comm_settings.c* in the *./src* directory.
+The other part is the logic (hardware independent code) state machine to make the ISO7816 protocol work.

 ## Testing the code

 The reader's code has to pass the tests described in the *./tests* directory.
-Tests are compiled and run on the local developpment machine.
+Tests are compiled and run on the local development machine.
 To run the tests, make sure you have the following tools installed on your local machine :
 * gcc
 * lcov